 The notification is deemed filed when the Competition Authority receives it in its complete form.
 If the information provided to the Competition Board is incorrect or incomplete, the notification is deemed filed only on the date when the information is completed upon the Competition Board's subsequent request for further data.
 The notification is submitted in Turkish.
-Transaction parties are required to provide sworn Turkish translations of the final executed or current version of the transaction agreement.
+Transaction parties are required to provide sworn Turkish translations of the final executed or current version of the transaction agreement or the document that brings about the transaction.